 Thank you for choosing us for your care.
-As a patient, you have the right to be told how we will care for you.
-We also ask that you become involved in your own care in an open, respectful partnership.
+As a patient, you have the right to be told how we will care for you and your responsibilities in receiving care.
 Please take a moment to review what you can expect during your time with us, so your experience at Gundersen is the best it can possibly be.

-The Patient Rights and Responsibilities are available in Spanish and Hmong above.
+The Patient Rights and Responsibilities are available in Spanish and Hmong.
 Interpreters are available for other languages.

 We respect your right to:

 - Care with dignity, respect and appreciation of the beliefs and values of each patient.
-We care for patients without regard to: age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, gender identity or expression.
+We care for patients without regard to: age, race, ethnicity, ancestry, national origin, creed, religion, culture, language, physical or mental disability, newborn status, socioeconomic status, marital status, sex, sexual orientation, gender identity or expression.

 - Know when something goes wrong with your care.

 - Be given a list of all your current medicines.

 - Safe care by staff trained in safe practices in a safe setting.

 - Privacy in treatment.

 - Be free of all forms of physical or mental abuse including harassment.